treyhunner/treyhunner.github.com/source/_posts/2021-08-25-how-to-sort-a-dictionary-in-python.markdown

 Note that the word "key" here isn't related to dictionary keys.
 Dictionary keys are used for looking up dictionary values whereas this key function returns an object that determines how to order items in an iterable.

-If we want to sort by our values, we could make a key function that accepts each item in our list of 2-item tuples and **returns just the value**:
+If we want to sort the dictionary by its values, we could make a key function that accepts each item in our list of 2-item tuples and **returns just the value**:

 ```python
 def value_from_item(item):